primer/css/docs/content/components/select-menu.md

 ---

 <Note>
-  Please note that this is a newer version and uses the `.SelectMenu` classes instead of the <a href="/css/components/select-menu-deprecated">deprecated select menu</a> classes.
+  Please note that this is a newer version and uses the .SelectMenu class instead of the <a href="/css/components/select-menu-deprecated">deprecated Select menu</a> class.
 Check the <a href="/css/components/select-menu-deprecated">migration guide</a> to make sure your app is up to date.
 </Note>